-Many consumer packaged goods companies have historically used acquisitions to spur revenue growth, expand business lines, consolidate market positions, advance cost synergies or seek access to new technology.
+Many auto suppliers have historically used acquisitions or have invested heavily in R&D to spur revenue growth, expand business lines, consolidate market positions, advance cost synergies or seek access to new technology.
+The financing of such investments is often an important indicator for a company's financial policy.